tendermint/tendermint/docs/tendermint-core/running-in-production.md

 install the real C-implementation of LevelDB and compile Tendermint to use that using `make build_c`.
 See the [install instructions](../introduction/install.md) for details.

-Tendermint keeps multiple distinct LevelDB databases in the `$TMROOT/data`:
+Tendermint keeps multiple distinct databases in the `$TMROOT/data`:

 - `blockstore.db`: Keeps the entire blockchain - stores blocks,
   block commits, and block meta data, each indexed by height.
 Used to sync new